PiotrG1996/MobileRobot/readme.md

 What is the difference between Web App and Website ?

-Web Application is a program based on Client-Server architecture which requires stable Internet connection in order to communicate with server.
+<b>Web Application</b> is a program based on Client-Server architecture which requires stable Internet connection in order to communicate with server.
 Server is responsible for receiving and processing data then resends answer for request.
-Currently the standard communication protocol in a global network WWW is HTTP (Hypertext Transfer Protocol) with its encrypting version HTTPS (Hypertext Transfer Protocol Secure).
-In order to encrypt sending files, there is mainly applied SSL protocol (Secure Socket Layer) together with transport layer TLS (Transport Layer Security) preventing data interception.
+Currently the standard communication protocol in a global network WWW is HTTP (<em>Hypertext Transfer Protocol</em>) with its encrypting version HTTPS (<em>Hypertext Transfer Protocol Secure</em>).
+In order to encrypt sending files, there is mainly applied SSL protocol (<em>Secure Socket Layer</em>) together with transport layer TLS (<em>Transport Layer Security</em>) preventing data interception.

-Website is a rendered content of HTML file creating primarily in HTML, CSS and JavaScript.
+<b>Website</b> is a rendered content of HTML file creating primarily in HTML, CSS and JavaScript.
 There are two distinguished types of websites:

 <ul>
 <li>
-Dynamic - taking advantage of more complex model as CMS (Content Management System), it contains dynamic rendered as templates, scripts depending on server requests.
+<b>Dynamic</b> - taking advantage of more complex model as CMS (<em>Content Management System</em>), it contains dynamic rendered as templates, scripts depending on server requests.
 </li>
 </ul>
 <ul>
 <li>
-Static - content is rendered while loading a webpage, all files are sent to the user so it doesn't need to send requests to the server.
+<b>Static</b> - content is rendered while loading a webpage, all files are sent to the user so it doesn't need to send requests to the server.
 </li>
 </ul>

 Basically what is a Web Browser?

-This is a program that gets connected to the WWW using an unique URL adress (Uniform Resource Locator).
+This is a program that gets connected to the WWW using an unique URL adress (<em>Uniform Resource Locator</em>).
 This program downloads and presents processed data if a form of website or web app available in the web.

 Before getting into the project, let's see which technologies can be used as well on Frontend as Backend.